 Many organizations decide to skip the expense of maintaining an on-premises Exchange server and migrate to Office 365, which offloads the server to the Microsoft cloud.
 Once that decision has been made, the next step is to decide on the type of migration.
-There are three main types of migration – Cutover, Staged, and Hybrid.
-Cutover migrates all mailboxes at once, Staged migrates mailboxes in groups, and Hybrid migrates gradually from an internal Exchange server to the new Office 365 environment.
-Both use the Exchange Online hybrid migration tools to move gradually from on-premises to the cloud.
+In this article, we will overview the main types of Exchange cloud migration.

 Office 365 Hybrid migration is more complex than Cutover or Staged, with both the old internal server and the new Office 365 server handling email at the same time.
 However, it also offers a better chance for the admins to work the bugs out, to find and fix problems before the organization is moved exclusively to the new system.
 Since the old system remains in place, additional features such as eDiscovery, archiving and security systems can remain in place while new configurations are tested on the Office 365 platform.